 Looking after your mental health

-Much like the coronavirus, mental health can affect anyone but there are simple steps you can take to make sure that you are taking care of yourself.
+Mental health can affect anyone, and to varying degrees.
+Here are some steps you can take to make sure that you are taking care of yourself.

 Spending more time outside